MaoZiming/papers/1-basic-os/01-address-translation.md

   - **Internal fragmentation** (space inside the allocated unit is not all used)
     - Unallocated space between stack and heap.
   - Slight generalization of base and bounds: segmentation (next)
+  - Missing support for sparse address space
+    - Would like to have multiple chunks/program (Code, Data, Stack, Heap, etc)
+  - Hard to do inter-process sharing
+    - Want to share code segments when possible
+    - Want to share memory between processes

 # Segmentation